 The phrase “euthanasia” was coined by Sir Francis Bacon.
 It is also called as ‘mercy killing’.
-The term “Euthanasia” has been derived from the two Greek Words ‘eu’ and ‘thanotos’, which literally means ‘good death’.
+The term “Euthanasia” has been derived from the two Greek words ‘eu’ and ‘thanotos’, which literally means ‘good death’.

 Euthanasia is the practice of intentionally ending a life in order to relieve pain and suffering (provided motive should be good & death must be painless as much as possible)

-“A deliberate intervention undertaken with the express intention of ending a life, to relieve intractable suffering.” – British House of Lords Select Committee on Medical Ethics.
+“A deliberate intervention was undertaken with the express intention of ending a life, to relieve intractable suffering.” – British House of Lords Select Committee on Medical Ethics.

-|Difference between Euthanasia and physician assisted suicide.
+|Difference between Euthanasia and physician-assisted suicide.

-Physician assisted suicide is often misunderstood with euthanasia.
+Physician-assisted suicide is often misunderstood with euthanasia.
 The difference being in who administers the lethal drug.

 In euthanasia-a physician or third party administers it.

-In physician assisted suicide- it is the patient himself administers it, though on the advice of the doctor.
+In physician-assisted suicide- it is the patient himself administers it, though on the advice of the doctor.

 Assisted suicide and euthanasia are sometimes called under the umbrella term “assisted dying”.